gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ArrayExt.md

 ## ArrayExt.RemoveItem<TSource,TCast>(this TSource[], TCast) Method

-(Cross-Game compatible) Return this with the first Item of type TCast removed
+Return this with the first Item of type TCast removed

 ```csharp
 public static TSource[] RemoveItem<TSource,TCast>(this TSource[] array, TCast itemToRemove)